W Hamond - The Original Whitby Jet Store

 Whitby is a beautiful place to visit all year round.
 However, we actually favour visiting during the Winter.
 Here are 11 things to do in Whitby in winter.

-Though it gets busier in the summer, many people favour coming during the winter months.
+Though Whitby gets busier in the summer, many people favour coming during the winter months.
 Thankfully, there are plenty of things to do in Whitby in winter.
 There’s something about Whitby from October to March; it’s peaceful, and the true beauty comes out when it’s not bustling with people.
 You can stand still momentarily and take in the hauntingly beautiful atmosphere.
 Here are 11 things to do in Whitby in Winter.

-1. Wrap up and enjoy a Ghost Walk
+1. Wrap up and enjoy a ghost walk

 Wrap up and enjoy a Ghost Walk in Whitby during the winter months.